HuaizhengZhang/MIGProfiler/README.md

-# Infer_Finetune_Benchmark
+# A100_Benchmark
-a multilingual models infering benchmark and vision transormer finetune and MoCo resnet50 finetune benchmark on Nvidia A100 device.
+A benchmark script for cv and nlp tasks on Nvidia A100 mig devices.

-## Quick Start for NLP Inference Benchmark
+## Quick Start

 #### Prepare python environments